 Scopa

-Unlike many other wild bee houses and insect hotels, we created ours alongside scientists specializing in wild bees, following all currently known best practices and research.
+Our bee homes were created alongside entomologist and wild bee expert, Dr. Jessica Forrest, following all currently known best practices and research.
 We don't think you'll find a better home anywhere.

-Our bee homes are made of the longest lasting domestic hardwood for outdoor use: white oak.
-They are treated with high quality, environmentally friendly finishes that are typically reserved for decks and outdoor cladding.
+Each of our homes are made of the longest lasting domestic hardwood for outdoor use: white oak.
+They are treated with long-lasting, outdoor finishes that are safe enough to be used on children's toys.
 You'll have your bee home for so long you'll be passing it on to your grandchildren.

 Carefully Crafted Design